Facundo Quiroga: Governor of La Rioja and federalist leader

+Quiroga's Religion

+For most of the first years as a powerful caudillo, Facundo Quiroga had very little to say about his own personal religion, hoping to stay out of the conflict over control of the masses between Catholicism and the emerging Argentine government.
+In 1826, however, this shifted as one of Quiroga's key motives in his intervention in the civil wars was to come to the defense of Catholicism.
+He announced that he desired to stop the attacks on "the Catholic Apostolic Roman Religion, which our lord Jesus Christ constructed at the cost of much bitterness."
+While it remains mostly unclear what Quiroga's personal beliefs were, he publicly supported the Catholic faith hoping to move the church's support to the Federalist side in the wars against the Unitarians.

 Quiroga's death and its consequences

 In 1834, Quiroga was appointed by the governor of Buenos Aires (and Representative of Foreign Relations of the Argentine Confederation) Manuel Vicente Maza to mediate between the governors of Tucumán and Salta, but Salta governor De la Torre died before Quiroga could arrive.
 He was advised that there were plans to murder him on his way back, but Quiroga, disregarding the advice, returned to Buenos Aires through the same way.
 At Barranca Yaco, a watering place between Córdoba and Santiago del Estero, a party of gunmen ambushed the carriage in which he travelled.
 Quiroga, confident in his charisma and that his mere presence and resolution would discourage the attackers, appeared through the carriage door and shouted at the gunmen, asking for their commander to confront him.
 The leader of the party, Santos Pérez, however, did not take chances and killed Quiroga by shooting him through the left eye.

 The political crime created a huge crisis in all the Confederation, forcing Maza to resign, and led to the establishment of Rosas' government.
 Rosas, as the Confederation leader, led the criminal investigation that ended with the prosecution of the governor of Córdoba, José Vicente Reinafé, and his brother as the intellectual perpetrators of the crime.
 They were hanged along with Santos Pérez in 1837 in Buenos Aires.